 Expansion joints: need to be filled with a flexible sealant in accord with the manufacturer's instructions, to maintain a watertight seal.
 Use Emerseal CR or similar from Parchem.
-A normal poly urethane sealant
+Or a Chlorine Resistant (CR) poly urethane sealant (Bunnings), but make sure suitable for water immersion Do Not Use Silicone.
+We have more details available on joint design.
+INFOSHEET Control Joints In Swimming Pools.
+Just ask.